FormulaMonks/schemer/README.markdown

       schema :name, { :size => :integer }, :description
     end

-Will create `size` as an `:integer` column so you can take advantage of Rails' casting.
+Will create `size` as an `:integer` column so you can take advantage of type loading.

 Feeling more confident and ready to make that big leap to migrations?
-Just run:
+Run:

     rake schemer:migration

 To get:

     Migration from schema declarations in User, Widget